Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Model

 \section{Model}

 Our model considers an agent (who, depending on the application, may be an individual expert or a team working as a single entity) as a forecaster.
-The agent is able to acquire information about an uncertain event $\theta \in \Theta=\{0,1\}$ (e.g., whether an investment will achieve some target outcome, whether an adversary will attack on a certain date, etc.) at discrete times $\{\Delta, 2 \Delta, \dots, T\}$.
-We refer to $\theta$ as the \emph{state}.
-This terminology is consistent with other work on endogenous information acquisition, but we wish to emphasize that we interpret this as a contractible event to be realized in the future (e.g., a successful prototype, an attempted attack from the adversary), following the literature on scoring rule design.
-For conceptual simplicity, we take $T < \infty$, although our results apply equally to the high-frequency limit as $\Delta \rightarrow 0$.
-A mechanism designer shares a common prior with the agent over $\theta$; we let $D$ denote the initial probability that $\theta=1$.
-We have in mind situations where the designer must make some decision at time $T+\Delta$ (e.g., whether to invest in the company or attack the adversary), although as this plays no role we remain agnostic about designer preferences---aside from preferring (Blackwell) more information.
-We first describe the information acquisition technology and then describe the contracting environment.
+A mechanism designer shares a common prior with the agent over an uncertain event $\theta \in \Theta=\{0,1\}$ (e.g., whether an investment will achieve a certain target outcome, whether an adversary will attack on a certain date, etc.); we let $\prior$ denote the initial probability that $\theta=1$.

+The agent is able to acquire information about $\theta$ at discrete times $\{1, 2, \dots, T\}$.\footnote{All of our results extend if we consider a variable time interval $\Delta$ and take the high-frequency limit as $\Delta \rightarrow 0$.} We refer to $\theta$ as the unknown \emph{state}.
+This state is contractible and is only realized after time $T$ (e.g., a successful prototype or an attempted attack from the adversary).
+For conceptual simplicity, we take $T < \infty$, and interpret $T$ as the deadline for the designer to make a payoff relevant decision regarding the unknown state (e.g., whether to invest in the company or attack the adversary).
+The detailed decision environment plays no role in our analysis; we assume only that the designer weakly prefers more information (a la Blackwell).